ToolboxPlane/util/README.md

 Generate a csv file to provide as a mission for the FlightComputer.

 ## Ground Station
-Show the information contained in all received rcLib-Packages
+Show the information contained in all received rcLib-Packages, receives the information via TCP from a running FlightComputer instance